shooshx/cogntiv_ex/README.md

 - Implemented using boost::asio for networking and fmt for logging
 - External dependencies are found using simple environment variables.
-In a non-exercise code base a real package manager like conan should be used
+In a non-exercise code base a real package manager like conan should be used.
-- Implementation closely follows the Python client functionality
+- Implementation closely follows the Python client functionality.
 - Client "mobile device" consideration that were taken:
     - try to be as memory and CPU efficient as possible.
-        - Best effort to do all memory allocation is done on startup
+        - Best effort to do all memory allocation on startup.
-    - Handling an external signal that happens just before the process is killed to close the process in a graceful way
+    - Handling an external signal that happens just before the process is killed to close the process in a graceful manner.

 ### Building